Destidom/docker-transmission-sabnzbd-openvpn/README.md

 ## This is a fork of
 This is a fork of https://github.com/haugene/docker-transmission-openvpn I used the 4.0 release and bulid a new one 4.0-hvos234.
-I only added sabnzbdplus.
+I only added sabnzbdplus and extra ufw rules (when enabled).
 See the 'sabnzbd' folder.
-I changed the main dockerfile file, the /openvpn/start.sh, /openvpn/tunnelDown.sh, /openvpn/tunnelUp.sh.
+I changed the main dockerfile file, the /openvpn/start.sh, /openvpn/tunnelDown.sh, /openvpn/tunnelUp.sh etc.
 I did not test if the privoxy works or the rss.

+Beside sabnzdbplus i added some firewall rules (when ENABLE_UFW=true), to make sure even when the openvpn is not started and the transmission daemon or sanbnzbd is, that the firewall rules block everything. ufw default deny incoming ufw default deny outgoing ufw allow out on tun0 ufw allow out on eth0 to any port 53,${OPENVPN_PORT=} proto ${OPENVPN_PROTO}
+  ufw allow out on wlan0 to any port 53,${OPENVPN_PORT=} proto ${OPENVPN_PROTO}

 ## Run with
 sudo docker run --cap-add=NET_ADMIN -d --restart always -d \